nullenc0de/gofuzz/README.md

-# JSluice URL and Secrets Processor
+# gofuzz.py

-This tool recursively processes JavaScript files to extract URLs and secrets using the jsluice command-line utility.
-It starts with an initial URL, processes all JavaScript files it encounters, and outputs a comprehensive list of unique URLs and any secrets found.
+gofuzz.py is a powerful tool that recursively processes JavaScript files to extract URLs and secrets using the jsluice command-line utility.
+It starts with an initial URL, processes all JavaScript files it encounters, and outputs a comprehensive list of unique URLs and any secrets found, sorted by severity.

 ## Features